 Shopping campaigns are simple to setup.
 You choose from a few campaign settings, enter your budget, and you’re done.
 You don’t have to worry about writing ads, creating hundreds of ad groups, or anything like that.
 All of this is done for you.

-You get to spend your time optimizing product bids and running your business.
+You get to spend your time running your business.

 However, the simplicity of Google Shopping campaigns also leads to the most common mistake that we see among new clients.